Skip to content

 DETENT ships focused and grows deliberately.
 Here is where it is headed.

-• Autopilot (beta)
+• Autopilot (Beta)

 Heading, altitude, and vertical speed bugs plus the core modes, tuned by feel.
-Live now for supported GA aircraft, in beta while aircraft coverage grows.
+Live now for supported GA aircraft, in Beta while aircraft coverage grows.

 • Autopilot, out of beta

-Wider aircraft coverage graduates the panel from beta into a stable core feature.
+Wider aircraft coverage graduates the panel from Beta into a stable core feature.

 • Writable transponder mode